Page 4 - 1880s to 1900

 A wonderful folk art frame from the 1890s in the style of Tramp Art.
 It is made of gold painted semi-circles with a walnut, front piece.
 It is 10 x 13 1/2" od. with a 5 1/4 x 8 1/2" image size.

 A beautiful tramp art frame with an unusual loading system, ca.1890s.
 It has a European style (although the markings on the back are stamped "Colorado").
 It is highly unusual to see a tramp artist combine subtractive chip carving work with the traditional tramp art notching and layering.
 One edge of the frame slides out and you would slide in a picture and glass or a mirror and then replace the side.
 It is 21 3/4 x 25 inches od. with an 16 3/4 x 21 3/4 inches pic. size.

 An attractive, larger, oak frame w/brown, raised gesso work in center-area.
 It is from the 1890s.
 It is 28 1/2 x 32 1/2" od, inside 18 x 22".
-Best - A great Victorian gilded piece (copper, gold, & bronze) with disparate designs.
+A great Victorian gilded piece (copper, gold, & bronze) with disparate designs.
 Very often these Victorians are missing chunks of the gesso decoration.
 Made in the 1880s.
 13 x 15" od. with an 8 x 10 image size.